paulirwin/colibri/README.md

 ## The Colibri Language

 Full docs coming at some point in the future.
-But it's basically a normal Lisp with mostly Scheme syntax.
-Check out ColibriRuntime.cs and Library/core.lisp for built-in library methods.
+Check out StandardLibraries.cs for the included batteries.

 An incomplete list of features currently supported:
 * Data types: list, pair, vector, bytevector, number, boolean, character, string, symbol, nil, procedure